LaurenzV/krilla/crates/krilla/src/configure/PDF_A4.md

 - krilla does not support permissions. 🟢

 ### 6.1.12 Document catalog dictionary
-- krilla always writes the Version entry as 2.0. 🟢
+- krilla writes the PDF file header version as 2.0 and does not write a conflicting catalog `Version` entry. 🟢

 ## 6.2 Graphics